bayesianempirimancer/FlowMix/README.md

 ## Overview

-OC-Flow-Mix implements **Flow Matching** (also known as Continuous Normalizing Flows) for point cloud generation.
+Flow-Mix implements **Flow Matching** (also known as Continuous Normalizing Flows) for point cloud generation.
 Unlike diffusion models that require multiple denoising steps, flow matching learns a continuous vector field that directly transports samples from a simple prior distribution to the data distribution.
 This enables fast, single-pass generation with high-quality results.
+For simplicity this repo assumes a simple linear transport model to connect the source and target distributions.

 **Key Design Principle**: The architecture is dimension-agnostic.
 The `spatial_dim` parameter controls the dimensionality of point coordinates (e.g., 2 for 2D, 3 for 3D), while all other components (encoders, CRNs, flow models) operate generically on point clouds of any dimension.